Certora/vscode-certora-prover/README.md

 * A red star next to a field name means it is a mandatory field and must be filled to be able to run the job.

 * The description inside each setting input box is there to assist you.
-Please read it carefully as the input required could be different than the flag value you are used to.
+Please read it carefully as the input required will sometimes be different than the flag value you are used to.

 * Some values are filled automatically according to common preferences, but it is best to make sure the value is appropriate for your current requirements.